ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 Conventions used in this tutorial
 ---------------------------------

+- Text that must be copied exactly as specified will be written inside of double quotes, like this: "text to copy".
 - Commands that must be executed on the command line will look like this::

   $ command-to-run

 - Files will be written like this: *path/to/filename.ext*.
-- Text that must be copied exactly as specified will be written inside of double quotes, like this: "text to copy".
+- Absolute paths will begin with "~/" to indicate the directory that contains your project folder.
+- At the beginning of each section, and after changing directory, you will be reminded of where in the directory structure you should be, like this:

+.. admonition:: you are here

+   ~/ppa-hunt/subjects/

 Architecture of NeuroPipe